Call Back Request

 In 1996, the third version of the Beck Depression Inventory was published.
 This version is called BDI-II, and it was created in response to the publication of the Fourth Edition of the Diagnostic and Statistical Manual of Mental Disorders.
 The American Psychiatric Association published it, which modified numerous diagnostic criteria for MDD or Major Depressive Disorder.

 Several items were replaced in this version of BDI, including body image, problems in working, and hypochondriasis.
 Besides, criteria like the loss of sleep and the loss of appetite were modified.
-Instead, items like increase and decrease in sleep and appetite were used.
-However, questions related to interest in sex, suicidal tendency, and the thought of getting punished remained intact in this BDI version.
+Instead, items like an increase and decrease in sleep and appetite were used.
+However, questions related to interest in sex, suicidal tendencies, and the thought of getting punished remained intact in this BDI version.

 Another significant change noted in this version is that patients were asked about their feeling in the previous two weeks.
 The original BDI version dealt with a patient’s feelings in the past week.
 However, this version deals with the past two weeks, helping evaluators get a profound idea about the person’s state of mind.